aviyanp/aviyanp/README.md

 ## Heya!

 I'm Aviyan:
-- I'm currently working on some Old Web projects.
+- I'm currently working on an open problem- arXiv preprint pending!
-- I'm also currently learning how to write code faster for Codeforces, USACO, and other competitive programming competitions.
+- A lot of my bigger projects are privated, so these are just basic projects/things I've done/worked on in the past.